leios/Fable.jl/docs/src/postprocessing.md

 3. A sum of both gradients: $$\sqrt{G_x^2 + G_y^2}$$

 As an important note, many implementations of the Sobel operator also return gradient direction information.
-This part of the operation is not performed in Fae.jl by default.
+This part of the operation is not performed in Fable.jl by default.

 Here is a quick example using the Sobel operator:
 ```